Blanka Lipińska

 Blanka Lipińska (born 22 July 1985) is a Polish author best known for her erotic trilogy beginning with 365 Dni (365 Days).
 The first and second novels were adapted into the 2020 and 2022 films for which she co-wrote the screenplay and in which she has a cameo.

 Biography

 She was born in Puławy, southeastern Poland, to Małgorzata and Grzegorz Lipiński.
 After graduating from high school, she has finished cosmetology post-secondary school.
+In 2012, she joined KSW, the premier mixed martial arts organization in Poland, and was involved in the recruitment and training of the ring girls.